ReduxClient/ServerMapping/README.md

-To add changes related to a server, the procedure involves a folder containing data.json and logo.png files.
+To change or add server data, you must locate or create a folder with the server name in all lower cases then put a logo.png and data.json in it.
-By adhering to the instructions below, you can initiate a pull request in this repository, and we will promptly review it.
+By reading the example below, you can create a pull request in this repository, and we will promptly review it.

 The data.json folder contains all the data a Server needs for Redux Client.
 ```json